 The DateTime option allows you to perform basic calculations with dates.
-You can add a certain amount of time to an existing date, or you can calculate the difference between two given dates.
-The following step by step description will show you how to insert a field of this type into your template.
+You can add a certain amount of time to a current date or calculate the difference between two dates.
+The following step-by-step description will show you how to insert a field of this type into your template.

-This description outlines how to add a DateTime field into a DCP template in your Dynamics 365 by using the given insert options.
+This description outlines how to add a DateTime field into a DocumentsCorePack template in your Dynamics 365 by using the given insert options.

-This feature can only be used within DCP templates, so please open your existing template or create a new one before using this feature.
-(Here is a blog that explains how to create a new template)
+This feature can only be used within DocumentsCorePack templates, so please open an existing template or create a new one before using this feature.
+(Here is an article that explains how to create a new template).

-PLEASE NOTE: The layout of the dialog will change dependent on your used syntax.
+Please note: The layout of the dialog will change depending on your used syntax.

 You have the option to insert any field even if it is not a DateTime Field.
 Please do this at your own risk.

-The dialog provides us with different options for ❶ “DateTime“ and ❷ “Difference” (subtraction of 2 dates) results.
+The dialog provides us with different options for ❶ DateTime and ❷ Difference (subtraction of two dates) results.